-PETS participants should include the governor-elect, governor-nominee, governor-nominee designee, assistant governors, the district trainer, and all incoming club presidents in the district.
-It is recommended that the expenses of the incoming club presidents be paid by the clubs or the district.
+PETS participants should include the governor-elect, assistant governors, the district trainer, and all incoming club presidents in the district.
+It is recommended that the clubs or the district pay the expenses of the incoming club presidents.

 Assistant governors promote attendance among the presidents-elect to whose clubs they are assigned and team building among the presidents-elect, governors-elect, and themselves.